FAQ

 WiBotic’s systems utilize magnetic resonance for power transfer and operate at much higher frequencies than inductive systems.
 Indeed, this is a major benefit of WiBotic technology.
 Inductive systems, like induction cookers, can rapidly heat foreign objects that get near or between the antennas, and create a burn or fire risk.
 Because of the technology that we use, that won’t happen with WiBotic’s products.

-Our products have also passed as certification testing for health and human safety required by the FCC and EU in order to carry the respective FCC and CE compliance marks.
+Our products have also passed certification testing for health and human safety required by the FCC and EU in order to carry the respective FCC and CE compliance marks.

 Yes, after completing exhaustive testing under FCC guidelines, WiBotic has issued a “Suppliers Declaration of Conformity” authorizing use of our products for commercial/industrial applications within the United States.
 Those products have also met all requirements for use in Canada and have completed the CE mark certification for both electromagnetic emissions and health and safety for use in the European Union (and other countries that recognize the CE mark).
 Our products also carry the Giteki mark for use in Japan, although the use of high-power wireless systems in Japan may require the filing of separate project-specific paperwork.